anshul090/bcs-fellowship-inspiring-others/README.md

 ---

-### Sumit Wadhwa – Head AI Scientist, Dell Technologies
+### Sumit Wadhwa – Head Applied Scientist, Dell Technologies

 > “Anshul’s SCALED AI framework has been a valuable reference in my work evaluating trade-offs in GenAI system design — particularly around performance, fairness, and scalability.
 > I’ve used the framework to guide my own thinking and often share it with peers and junior engineers as a structured way to approach model reviews and architectural discussions.”